Russell-S-Harper/FLT/README.md

 ## Inspiration

 The [`cc65`](https://github.com/cc65/cc65) repository for the `cc65` suite of tools has a multi-user multi-year project under development to support [native floating point](https://github.com/mrdudz/cc65/tree/fptest/libsrc/float/), but as they mention "You can not use any of this to write software yet.
 Don't bother."
 There still appears to be a lot of work remaining.
-We considered contributing to the project but in reviewing the code, we felt the commitment to ramp-up was too much for what we can offer.
+I considered contributing to the project but in reviewing the code, I felt the commitment to ramp-up was too much for what I can offer.

-We thought instead "Would it be possible to do a light integration with no modifications to the existing compiler?"
+I thought instead "Would it be possible to do a light integration with no modifications to the existing compiler?"
 Say alias a 32-bit integer as a float type, and write functions with that?
-While writing the floating point routines was easy enough (except for `pow` – so many special cases!), we were stuck on converting floating point code to FLT.
-We researched many options like: adapting a [C99 parser in Python](https://github.com/eliben/pycparser), or using [CIL via OCaml](https://cil-project.github.io/cil/doc/html/cil/), or a [C++ to C converter](https://www.codeconvert.ai/c++-to-c-converter).
+While writing the floating point routines was easy enough (except for `pow` – so many special cases!), I was stuck on converting floating point code to FLT.
+I researched many options like: adapting a [C99 parser in Python](https://github.com/eliben/pycparser), or using [CIL via OCaml](https://cil-project.github.io/cil/doc/html/cil/), or a [C++ to C converter](https://www.codeconvert.ai/c++-to-c-converter).
 But they were all lacking.

-On a hunch, we looked at `gcc` v9.0+ and noticed it highlighted the locations of offending code during compilation.
-We thought, okay, we will have to write a clunky parser for the error output.
-But then we looked through the `man` options and saw `-fdiagnostics-format=json` to output errors in JSON.
+On a hunch, I looked at `gcc` v9.0+ and noticed it highlighted the locations of offending code during compilation.
+I thought, okay, I'll have to write a clunky parser for the error output.
+But then I looked through the `man` options and saw `-fdiagnostics-format=json` to output errors in JSON.
 That was the key!
 The current version can still have problems with some C code, but it is a very good first step.

 While the `cc65` suite of tools was the inspiration, there are a lot of other "tiny" compilers targeting microprocessors without native floating point support which could benefit from FLT.